-He also finds it important to emphasize himself as a founder of the company because it signals to others his high level of investment.
-“Externally, being a co-founder establishes credibility with customers to reach out and provide feedback and opportunities for improvement.
-The psychology is that someone who started the company is heavily invested in making sure that customers have a great experience.”
+Casselle chose the dual title of co-founder and CEO of his education technology startup in Chicago in order to establish ownership and accountability.
+“Externally, being a co-founder establishes credibility with customers to reach out and provide feedback and opportunities for improvement,” he said.
+“The psychology is that someone who started the company is heavily invested in making sure that customers have a great experience.”

 Paige Arnof-Fenn, founder and CEO of Mavens & Moguls

-Michael Santoro, co-founder at Vaetas LLC
+Michael Santoro, co-founder and managing partner at Vaetas LLC

 With three co-founders in technology company Vaetas, it was important to them that all be recognized for their equal status when starting the company in 2014.
 “We wanted a flat organization as opposed to a hierarchy to work more efficiently,” Santoro said.
 When a prospect wishes to talk to the “boss” before making a buying decision, there’s more than one person who can take the call.